maxwelljens/maxwelljens.github.io/content/posts/debunking_anti_ai_cult.md

 substitute for skill and paying attention.

 Of course, there are some real serious benefits to AI technologies.
-The most notable example is that [AI deployed at UK's National Healthy Agency is better at detecting cancer from body scans than its oncologists are](https://www.bbc.com/news/technology-68607059).
+The most notable example is that [AI deployed at UK's National Health Agency is better at detecting cancer from body scans than its oncologists are](https://www.bbc.com/news/technology-68607059).
 An actual life-saving implementation!
 Indeed, there are many ways in which AI is generally